sswang2016kanga/OpenShift101/workshop/Lab4/README.md

 - How to monitor the status of an application
 - How to access and expose your application

-For more information on how to navigate Minishift, check the [Minishift docs](https://docs.okd.io/latest/minishift/index.html)
+For more information on how to navigate OpenShift, check the [OpenShift docs](https://docs.openshift.com/dedicated/3/welcome/index.html)